Groumy/Groumy.github.io/_drafts/tbh-.md

 For some it might be ok that since the foe is more powerful than you, you just can't criticaly hit it, but for most players they will have the impression we have robbed them ...

-A simple fix is to move the Critical Hit value at the other end of the possible range of success, and thus when you roll the
+A simple fix is to move the Critical Hit value at the other end of the possible range of success, and thus :

+> **When you roll the number juset bellow your attribute it's a critical hit.**

+I

 # The house rule